 - Create a new generation of leaders with a sense of community service and the passion to provide support to the most vulnerable members of our society

 In the near term, FTK-UTSA is providing countless hours of volunteer service for our cancer programs in San Antonio.
 This includes volunteer events with patients at Christus Santa Rosa Children’s Hospital, participation in local outreach and awareness events, and creating a local fundraising infrastructure.
-The Aune Laboratory fully supports these efforts and is positioned as the integral component to facilitate collaboration among UTSA, FTK, Christus Santa Rosa, Greehey CCRI, and UT Health Science Center.
+The Aune Laboratory fully supports these efforts and is positioned as the integral component to facilitate collaboration among UTSA, FTK, Christus Santa Rosa, Greehey CCRI, and UT Health San Antonio.
 In the long-term FTK-UTSA will become a critical component in our efforts to educate childhood cancer survivors and to galvanize our community to financially support efforts to expand our academic pediatric oncology programs serving South Texas children.

 Donate to FTK-UTSA or contact the Donor Relations Team at